7.2. Red Hat Virtualization Host

 Custom boot kernel arguments can be added to Red Hat Virtualization Host using the

-commands.
-See the Red Hat Enterprise Linux System Administrator's Guide
+grubbycommands.
+See the Red Hat Enterprise Linux System Administrator's Guide for more information.

 Red Hat strongly recommends not creating untrusted users on RHVH, as this can lead to exploitation of local security vulnerabilities.